Man dies after jumping into the water near the Titanic memorial in Washington DC

 A man has died after jumping into the water near the Titanic memorial in Washington DC on Monday, officials said.

-The DC Fire and Emergency Medical Service said paramedics had responded at about 6.15pm to reports of a man under the influence.
+The DC Fire and Emergency Medical Service said paramedics had responded at about 6.15pm local time to reports of a man under the influence.
 According to reports, they found him acting “erratically” when they arrived.

-A spokesperson said the man then ran to the edge of the water and jumped in.
-He was pulled from the harbour but later died in hospital.
+A spokesperson said the man then ran to the edge of the Washington Channel and jumped in.
+Fire boats and harbour units were launched to retrieve him, and he was pulled from the harbour but later died in hospital.

+“Water rescue [at the] 300 block of South West Maine Avenue,” the service tweeted on Monday evening.
+“Adult male went under water vicinity of Titanic Memorial.

+“DC’s Bravest and the DC Police Harbor Unit have located the victim, who is being transported to the Fire/Police pier in critical life threatening condition.”

 Register for free to continue reading